neilrhester/academic-kickstart/content/authors/admin/_index.md

 superuser: true
 authors:
   - admin
-bio: I research intersectionality in person perception and stereotyping, with a particular interest in exactly how stereotypes/perceptions translate to discrimination/outcomes.
+bio: I research intersectionality in stereotyping and person perception, with a particular interest in exactly how stereotypes/perceptions translate to discrimination/outcomes.
 interests: